Vincelee78/Project-3-wallBedsStore-React/README.md

  <br/>A logged in user can add products to cart, checkout and view their order details under the 'Account' page.

  * Directions
- <br/>There is directions page on the website.
+ <br/>There is a directions page on the website.
 The user can locate the location of the company's showroom on the marker in the map and the nearest mrt station to our showroom.

  * About
  <br/>There is an about page where it will provide background information to the user about space-saving furniture and our company.